henedsaade/henedsaade/README.md

 - 👀 I’m interested in video games and AI
 - 🌱 I’m currently learning how to code my own video game
 - 💞️ I’m looking to collaborate on a video!
-- 📫 How to reach me: henedsaade01@gmailcom, or on any of my socials! (@hennessyiscool)
+- 📫 How to reach me: henedsaade01@gmailcom

 <!---
 henedsaade/henedsaade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.